junxit/us-congress-bills-115/metadata.md

 - 2018-02-16 — Placed on the Union Calendar, Calendar No. 429.
 - 2018-02-16 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-568.
 - 2018-02-16 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-568.
+- 2018-06-25 — Considered under suspension of the rules. (consideration: CR H5586-5587)
+- 2018-06-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+435.
+- 2018-06-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-25 — Mr. Hill moved to suspend the rules and pass the bill, as amended.
+- 2018-06-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5586-5587)
+- 2018-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5586-5587)